United States Regiments & Batteries > Indiana

 1861

-July 29 Organized at Indianapolis, Ind., and mustered in under Colonel Solomon Meredith and Lieutenant Colonel Robert A. Cameron.
+July 29 The 19th Indiana Infantry Regiment was organized at Indianapolis, Indiana and mustered in under the command of Colonel Solomon Meredith and Lieutenant Colonel Robert A. Cameron.

 August 2 Alois O. Bachman was promoted to major.